 Thankfully, the Midsomer Murders faced by Inspector Barnaby are fictional, but the villages and market towns seen in each episode are not.
 Location teams spend hours finding period properties in locations full of character and charm, the real stars of the show.

-These two driving tours pass through Midsomer Murders countryside in South Oxfordshire, an area easily accessible from the M4 and M40.
+These two driving tours pass through South Oxfordshire's Midsomer Murders countryside, an area easily accessible from the M4 and M40.
 Travelling without a car?
 Rail and bus routes to the area lead to many walking and cycle paths.
-An overnight stay is recommended to stop, eat and enjoy the routes at your leisure.
+We recommend taking an overnight stay to stop, eat and enjoy the routes at your leisure.

 The Southern Trail, taking in Causton Playhouse and Badgers Drift Primary School, as well as opportunities to enjoy manor houses, village pubs, museums, river trips and a steam railway